segmentio/segment-docs/src/connections/destinations/catalog/google-ads-gtag/index.md

 Google offers two primary types of remarketing:

-* [Standard Remarketing](https://support.google.com/google-ads/answer/2453998): allows advertisers to show targeted ads to users who have previously visited their website.
+* [Standard Remarketing](https://support.google.com/google-ads/answer/2453998){:target="_blank"} : allows advertisers to show targeted ads to users who have previously visited their website.
 Advertisers can create custom remarketing lists based on user behavior, such as pages viewed or specific actions taken on the website.
-* [Dynamic Remarketing](https://support.google.com/google-ads/answer/3103357): takes personalized advertising a step further by showing users specific products or services they viewed on an advertiser's website.
+* [Dynamic Remarketing](https://support.google.com/google-ads/answer/3103357){:target="_blank"} : takes personalized advertising a step further by showing users specific products or services they viewed on an advertiser's website.
 This type of remarketing is particularly beneficial for e-commerce businesses as it displays dynamic product ads to previous visitors, reminding them of products they showed interest in.

-> info ""
+> warning "Google Ads (Gtag) Destination does not support Dynamic Remarketing"
-> The Google Ads (Gtag) Destination supports Standard by default, it does not support Dynamic Remarketing.
+> Segment's Google Ads (Gtag) Destination only supports Standard Remarketing.